16 Tidy data

 #> 3 George guitar

-anti_join() keeps rows in the left table that do not have a match in the right:
+anti_join() does the opposite, keeping rows in the left table that have no match in the right:

 bands |> anti_join(albums, by = "name")